BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-dev.md

 ---
-layout: default
+layout: page
-title: Black Hole Perturbation Toolkit
+title: Mathematica development
 ---

+{% include head.html %}

 Here you will find links to several pages that are useful for developers of Mathematica packages:
 - [Keeping notebooks under version control](mathematica-dev-git)